 (2) causes the deep fake video to be published or distributed within 30 days of an election.

-This offense has been on the books since at least 1987, but by the 86th Texas Legislature in 2019 added the provisions regarding deep fakes.[2] effective September 1, 2019.[3]
+This offense has been on the books since at least 1987, but the 86th Texas Legislature in 2019 added the provisions regarding deep fake videos in subsection (d) above.[2] effective September 1, 2019.[3]

 How are deep fake videos defined in this Texas Elections Code statute?

-Deep fake videos are defined as videos “created with the intent to deceive, that appears to depict a real person performing an action that did not occur in reality.”[5]
-The statute limits this definition in its applicability to only this particular statute.
+Deep fake videos are defined as videos “created with the intent to deceive, that appears to depict a real person performing an action that did not occur in reality.”[4]
+The statute limits the applicability of this definition to this particular statute only.

 Legal References: